Human–animal communication: Herman experiments

 Herman also studied the crossmodal perceptual ability of dolphins.
 Dolphins typically perceive their environment through sound waves generated in the melon of their skulls, through a process known as echolocation (similar to that seen in bats, though the mechanism of production is different).
 The dolphin's eyesight however is also fairly good, even by human standards.
-Herman's research found that any object, even of complex and arbitrary shape, identified either by sight or sound by the dolphin, could later be correctly identified by the dolphin with the alternate sense modality with almost 100 per cent accuracy, in what is classically known in psychology and behaviorism as a match-to-sample test.
+Herman's research found that any object, even of complex and arbitrary shape, identified either by sight(visual) or sound(echolocation) by the dolphin, could later be correctly identified by the dolphin with the alternate sense modality(ie, visual to echoic and echoic to visual) with almost 100 per cent accuracy, in what is classically known in psychology and behaviorism as a match-to-sample test.
 The only errors noted were presumed to have been a misunderstanding of the task during the first few trials, and not an inability of the dolphin's perceptual apparatus.
 This capacity is strong evidence for abstract and conceptual thought in the dolphin's brain, wherein an idea of the object is stored and understood not merely by its sensory properties; such abstraction may be argued to be of the same kind as complex language, mathematics, and art, and implies a potentially very great intelligence and conceptual understanding within the brains of tursiops and possibly many other cetaceans.
 Accordingly, Lilly's interest later shifted to whale song and the possibility of high intelligence in the brains of large whales, and Louis Herman's research at the now misnomered Dolphin Institute in Honolulu, Hawaii, focuses exclusively on the Humpback whale.